Last 24 hours

 Like his neighbors, our Stockholm Township farmer had been looking forward to selling his extra corn.
 Even as early as last August well before the harvest, the price of corn had risen to $1.22 per bushel as the corn market began to anticipate the poor harvest of corn.
 Corn had not been that high since February of 1925.
 As the corn came onto the market that autumn, the price went through natural decline—sliding to $1.20 in September, $1.13 in October and $1.10 in November before starting to rise again to $1.11 in December and to $1.14 and $1.13 in January and February of 1937, respectively.
 As warmer weather arrived in mid March and the winter snow melted, our Stockholm Township farmer had held his breath as he waited for the sheller to arrive on his farm.
 He thoroughly expected that the price of corn would fall from these extra-ordinarily high prices as more of his neighbors and the farmers from around the nation shelled and sold off their final supplies of corn.
 However, in March, 1937, the price of corn rose again—reaching a monthly average of $1.22 per bushel.
 The sheller was finally making progress around the neighborhood, but the weather had one more surprise in store.

 One more late season snow storm occurred in the last week of March which deposited about eight inches of snow again interfered with the custom shelling.
 Luckily, immediately after the late season snow storm, the temperatures were so warm that all snow was soon melted.
 At last, the neighborhood custom sheller could get his large Model B-2 corn sheller out on the road again.
-Finally, on the last day of the month, Wednesday, March 31, 1937, the large corn sheller was towed into the yard of our Stockholm Township farmer by the Minneapolis steam engine which was used to power the Model B-2 corn sheller.
+Finally, on the last day of the month, Wednesday, March 31, 1937, the large corn sheller was towed into the yard of our Stockholm Township farmer by his neghbor’s new Minneapolis-Moline Model MTA tractor which was to be used to power the Model B-2 corn sheller.

 Once the sheller was set up and set to running, there were by-products of the shelling process distributed in all directions from the corn sheller.
 A big tube was un-limbered and pointed in the general direction of the hog house.
 The husks from the shelling operation would be blown into a pile by the large tube.
 Our Stockholm Township farmer intended to use the husks as bedding for the baby pigs in the hog house.
 The cobs exited the corn sheller by an elevator.
 These corn cobs would be used as bedding for sows once the baby pigs were weaned from their mothers.
 Our Stockholm Township farmer used the Case Model CC tractor to position his grain wagon under the corn sheller’s grain elevator.
 This wagon would catch the grain as it flowed out of the grain elevator.